amsa3/amsatitanic/README.md

 The logistic model is there to give direction to the project, but in practice I'll be applying other statistical procedures even if they are tangential to that purpose.

-<u>This document includes all the R code I use, the calculations required to manually obtain some statistical values, and the thought process I go through at every point.</u> It will undoubtedly contain errors.
+<u>This document includes all the R code I use, the calculations required to manually obtain some statistical values, and the thought process I go through at every point.</u> It's pretty bloated, and it will only become even more so as I add new sections.
+It will also undoubtedly contain errors.

 The document is split into collapsible sections to ease navigation.
 I found this approach worked better vs using a table of contents, at least for the time being.